PhD in Microbiology: Qualification, Admission Process, Syllabus, Colleges, Positions & Salary

 Assistant Professor, Research Associate, Senior Research Fellow, Project Associate, Junior Scientist, etc.

-Why Pursue PhD in Microbiology
+Why Pursue a PhD in Microbiology?

-• While pursuing a PhD, one can obtain a prestigious fellowship from the government agencies.
+• It offers a promising career as a scientist or academician and while pursuing a PhD, one can obtain a prestigious fellowship from the government agencies.

 • It provides the opportunity to publish research papers and book chapters as an author.